-Whether you’re thinking of purchasing a buy-to-let property as an investment or considering letting an existing house, you’ll need to know about the laws that govern the private-rented sector.
+Whether you’re thinking of purchasing a buy-to-let property as an investment or considering letting an existing house, you must be aware of the laws that govern the private-rented sector.
 Becoming a landlord is a big responsibility, but with the right knowledge and guidance, it can provide you with a consistent income.

-In this week’s blog, the team at Stirling Ackroyd have brought together their top tips for first-time landlords.
-From finding the right property and understanding tax, to adhering to regulation and taking care of your tenants, we’ll start you off on the right foot.
+In this week’s blog, the team at Townends have brought together their top advice for first-time landlords.
+From finding the right property and understanding tax, to adhering to regulation and looking after your tenants, we’ll start you off on the right foot.

 Finding a property

-Firstly, if you’re searching for a buy-to-let property, work out your rental yield before purchasing.
+Firstly, if you’re searching for a buy-to-let property, estimate your rental yield before purchasing.
 This will be your income from the rent, minus expenses and tax.

-When looking for a property, research its location and ask letting agencies and other landlords for information about the area.
+When looking for a property, research its location and ask letting agencies and other landlords to advise on the area.
 Is it popular with students or young professionals?
 What are the transport links and local amenities like?
 Our team will be able to show you the latest properties for sale and assess how much each might fetch in terms of rent.

 If you’re viewing a property, try to look at it as if you were a tenant.
 Getting a detailed survey will help you avoid any unexpected costs, but check the property is aesthetically up to standard too.
-Try to keep any decoration and furniture fairly neutral.
+Make sure you keep the decoration and furniture fairly neutral.

 Your tax obligations

 There are a number of tax obligations all landlords need to know.
 When looking at your rental income, the first £1,000 is known as your ‘property allowance’ and isn’t liable for any tax.
 If you’re earning up to £2,500 on your property each year, then you’ll need to contact HMRC.
-If your rental income is between £2,300 and £9,999 after allowable expenses, then make sure you complete a tax return.
+If your rental income is between £2,300 and £9,999 after allowable expenses, then it’s necessary to complete a tax return.

 Anyone purchasing an additional residential property in England and Northern Ireland (that isn’t their only or main residence) for £40,000 or more must pay an extra three per cent stamp duty above the current Stamp Duty Land Tax (SDLT) rates.
 The current rates mean that you’ll pay SDLT on increasing portions of the property price above £125,000 – much like income tax.
-Check out the Government’s website for more information.
+Take a look at the Government’s website for more information.

-If you decide to sell your property and make a profit, you’ll probably have to pay Capital Gains Tax.
-It’s also worth knowing that the laws around mortgage tax relief are reducing over the next four years and eventually there will be a single claim allowance of 20% across all tax bands.
+If you decide to sell your property and make a profit, you’ll probably be liable to pay Capital Gains Tax.
+It’s also worth being aware that the laws around mortgage tax relief are reducing over the next four years and eventually there will be a single claim allowance of 20% across all tax bands.

-Helpfully, there are some tax deductions for landlords.
+Helpfully, there are some tax deductions for landlords which relate to the cost of letting a property.
 These include letting agency fees, accountancy fees, buildings and contents insurance, maintenance and repairs (but not renovations) as well as Council Tax and utility bills.

 Tenancy Deposit Protection (TDP)